Chart Color Schemes

 Cambooya is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Cambooya's dwelling structure, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 81.4% houses and 18.6% other dwellings.
+Cambooya's dwelling structures, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings.
+In contrast, Non-Metro Qld had 81.4% houses and 18.6% other dwellings.
 Home ownership in Cambooya was at 22.3%, with mortgaged dwellings at 41.8% and rented ones at 35.9%.
 The median monthly mortgage repayment was $1,381, lower than Non-Metro Qld's average of $1,517.
 The median weekly rent in Cambooya was $290, compared to Non-Metro Qld's $310.
-Nationally, Cambooya's mortgage repayments were significantly lower at $1,381 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Cambooya's mortgage repayments were significantly lower at $1,381 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing